 This 1939 Army barracks bore witness to much of Fort Niagara’s colorful 20th century history.
 Now proposed plans may once again breathe life into this local treasure of military architecture.

-The full article is available in the Winter 2011 Issue.
+The full content is available in the Winter 2011 Issue.